General Hunting Information

 Hunting and waterfowl hunting, in particular, is allowed at the Harry S. Truman Project except where specifically prohibited.
 The hunting of waterfowl on the lands and waters of the Harry S. Truman Project shall be in accordance with the following policy in addition to other applicable Federal and State Regulations governing such activities.
 Permits ARE required for waterfowl blinds that are not removed from the project daily.
 Permits allow the placement of a blind or designate a location for boat blinds at a specific place.

 Prohibited areas include but are not limited to public use and park areas, the corporate limits of municipalities, administrative areas and other areas where hunting activities are incompatible or unsafe.
 Lake levels are subject to rapid fluctuations, which could result in blinds being inundated, damaged or destroyed.

 Hunters wishing to use a blind to hunt waterfowl may do so under the following guidelines:

 1. Permitted blinds are not allowed west of 13 Highway and blinds may not be constructed within 100 yards of any recreational facility such as boat ramps and campgrounds.
 Permits are not required for blinds that are removed from the project daily.
 Daily blinds and hunts are permitted project wide except where hunting is otherwise prohibited.

-2. The permit reserves use of the blind to the permit holder until one hour prior to official daily opening shooting time.
+2. The permit reserves use of the blind to the permit holder until one half hour (30 min.) prior to official daily opening shooting time.
 Any hunter may utilize a blind not occupied by one hour prior to the daily opening shooting time on a first come basis.